Consideration of Bill, as amended in the Public Bill Committee

 “to reconsider its position on this issue in light of the findings of the Tribunal”.

-My amendment would empower the Government to do just that and close the hole in the existing legislation.
+My amendment would empower the Government to do just that, and to close the hole in the existing legislation.
 It aims not to shut down the trade in medicines between the United Kingdom and China, but to ensure that it is ethical.
 It would not force the Government to implement the regulations now; it would merely empower them and the relevant authorities to take the steps necessary to regulate on this issue, when and if they are prepared to do so.

 I do not intend to push my amendment to a Division today, although frankly, I should not have to: the moral and practical case is as clear as day, and the Government should accept it.
 It seems that they will not do so at this stage, but they should when the Bill is debated in the other place.
 I want to make it abundantly clear that I will not let this matter lie.
 A growing group of cross-party parliamentarians, both here and in the other place, are determined to stop this from happening.
 We now need the Government to do their bit.
 I will leave it there.